DiegoDerksen/diegoderksen.github.io/_posts/2024-07-05-Using Winget in Intune.md

 }
 else {
 		Write-Host "No Upgrade available"
-		exit 0 # no upgared, no action needed
+		exit 0 # no upgrade, no action needed
 }
 ```
 Remediate: